-How you roll out the program will likely have a number of dependencies including the model you’ve adopted, the size of your organization, social media competencies of your workforce and your goals and objectives for the program.
+How you roll out the program will likely have a number of dependencies including the model you’ve adopted, the size of your organisation, social media competencies of your workforce and your goals and objectives for the program.

-In smaller organizations with a high level of social media sophistication, you may want to simply launch the program, communicate, and open up access immediately.
+In smaller organisations with a high level of social media sophistication, you may want to simply launch the program, communicate, and open up access immediately.
 This approach requires a higher tolerance from the employees for learning on the fly and a culture that supports moving fast.

 For all other situations, it’s likely that you’ll choose to pilot your program with a number of different groups or individuals, collect feedback, and iterate in a beta prior to launching broadly.
-The existing group of thought leaders or early adopters are usually ideal candidates, but you may want to consider diversifying to gain other perspectives that may better match those of the rest of the organization.
+The existing group of thought leaders or early adopters are usually ideal candidates, but you may want to consider diversifying to gain other perspectives that may better match those of the rest of the organisation.

 The benefits of taking the pilot approach are:

 This section will help you to answer the “what’s in it for me?” question when rolling out your employee advocacy program to employees.
 It is critical that they do not feel like the program is imposed upon them or forced in any way.
-It has to be mutually beneficial for both the employee and the organization.
+It has to be mutually beneficial for both the employee and the organisation.
 Just as in your approach with content, be authentic in the description of benefits for both parties.

 There are also tactics you can apply to sweeten the deal for employees: